boboPD/capstone/site_code/content/task2.md

 |tofu     |       7.232515|
 |noodles  |       6.889217|

-This list is obviously a must better representation of the Thai cuisine than the previous one and so I settled on using this as my cuisine representation.
+This list is obviously a much better representation of the Thai cuisine than the previous one and so I settled on using this as my cuisine representation.

 I repeated this task for each cuisine and was able to generate a matrix of cuisine x words.
 Reproducing a small version of that below for clarity.
 The cells that contain zero baiscally mean that the word was not present in that cuisine.